Peter-Two-Point-O/POUTINE/README.md

 # POUTINE

 POUTINE is a homoplasy-counting-based method for genome-wide association studies (GWAS).
 It is particularly well-suited to identify causal variants in strongly clonal populations.
-For a deeper understanding of POUTINE and its use for microbial GWAS, please refer to our manuscript (insert link).
+For a deeper understanding of POUTINE and its use for microbial GWAS, please refer to our [manuscript](https://github.com/Peter-Two-Point-O/POUTINE/blob/master/README.md#citation).

-Stay tuned as POUTINE will continue to evolve to include new major features (insert link) and enhancements.
-POUTINE is designed to be user-friendly, and we welcome suggestions for improvements in our Discussion section (insert link).
+Stay tuned as POUTINE will continue to evolve to include [new major features](https://github.com/Peter-Two-Point-O/POUTINE/blob/master/README.md#upcoming-major-featurescode-changes) and enhancements.
+POUTINE is designed to be user-friendly, and we welcome suggestions for improvements in our [Discussion section](https://github.com/Peter-Two-Point-O/POUTINE/discussions).
 Collaborations are welcome!

 ## Updates